-For more than three decades, we have studied different movement patterns when walking in high-heeled shoes.
-What we learned became the basis for our first patent - an orthopedic insole for shoes with heels.
+For more than three decades, we have studied different movement patterns when walking in high heels.
+What we learned laid the ground for our first patent - orthopedic insole for shoes with heels.

 Walking in heels is not optimal

 The best thing you can do to reduce the load and with it – risk of injury, is to choose shoe models that offer as good shock absorption, relief and stability as possible.
-An orthopedic insert is highly recommended, as the load on all three arches is reduced.
+An orthopedic insole is highly recommended, as the load on all three arches is reduced.
 The challenge with pumps and high-heeled shoe models was that there were no posts that worked for them.
-Until Stinaa.J came into the picture.
+That was before Stinaa.J.

 What happens in the body?

-This happens in your body when you walk in high-heeled shoes.
+This is what happens in your body when you walk in high heels: